v3ai/cain/README.md

 Cain makes it easy to make your computer exactly like you like it on a fresh install and it does those two things

-First, the install script will download all required programs and put all of your configuration files in their respective places
+First, use ./cain install to download all required programs and put all of your configuration files in their respective places

-then it gives you a command called "cain" and (optionally) sets up a crontab that will grab the most recent version of those files automatically, and commit them to git in the cain directory.

 ## NOTE: This program will switch your dotfiles and configs to mine.